parsabe/FunRoot/README.md

 # FunRoot
-All my Fun Projects here
+All my Fun Projects and practices are here.
+Feel free to join.